adnan123k/little-piano-using-swift/README.md

 ## how to run it:
 * install xcode
 * open Xylophone.xcodeproj project in xcode
-* run it wether in your physical device or in your ios emulation
+* run it wither in your physical device or in your ios emulation

 ## example: